 The Platte County Civil Division enjoys a reputation for efficiency, professionalism and integrity.
 However, the nature of civil process service can sometimes yield misunderstandings and complaints.
 If you have a complaint, telephone the appropriate number below.
 All complaints are actively investigated and resolved.

-If your complaint involves process service or a process server, contact either:
+If your complaint involves process service or a process server, contact:

 Lt.
 Kevin Schuller 402-564-9077